CellTrackingChallenge/py-ctcmetrics/README.md

 ---

-**WORK IN PROGRESS!**
+**Anonymous VERSION FOR PEER-REVIEW!**

-The first tested version will be published soon.
+Some files like author information will be added after acceptance.

 ---